vaconingham/randomrepo/README.md

-A compilation of useful code I have learned along the way.
+A compilation of useful code.
+Please add to this list if you have something to share.